 What you should do

-Get an annual check-up, and don’t skip routine bloodwork.
-Even if you feel that you’re healthy, it’s still a good idea to have a continuous record of standard blood markers so your doctor can look for trends.
 If you have some results at the high or low end of normal, ask your doctor if you should repeat the test or investigate them further.
-But remember: “Each test has its own rules, and it takes years to understand how the numbers work together,” says Dr. Salamon.
+But remember: “Each test has its own rules,” says Dr. Salamon.
 “Leave the interpretation up to your doctor.”